Main content of the website

 LOCAL FIRE DANGER AND PERMIT INFORMATION

 Residents in the Town of Wembley do not require a fire permit for recreational fire pits.
+Fire advisories, restrictions and bans put in place by the County of Grande Prairie apply within Town limits.
 Industrial burn permits are issued on a case-by-case basis.
 For any questions regarding industrial burning, please contact the Wembley Fire Department directly.
 Are you located outside the Town of Wembley?
 Residents outside the Town in the County of Grande Prairie require a valid fire permit for any burning including recreational fire pits, burn barrels, incinerators, and brush piles.

-To contact a Fire Guardian about obtaining a fire permit, click the link here - County of Grande Prairie Fire Guardians.
+To contact a Fire Guardian about obtaining a fire permit in the County of Grande Prairie, click the link here - County of Grande Prairie Fire Guardians.

 _____________________________________________________________________________________________________________________________________